 The name of the key holder is ( ).

-Either party may terminate this agreement giving one month’s notice in writing to the other party at the address above.
+Either party may terminate this agreement giving one month’s notice in writing to the other party at their address above.

-SIGNED on behalf of (Hirer) Date.
+SIGNED on behalf of Hirer: Date.

-SIGNED on behalf of Paraparaumu Bridge Club Date.
+SIGNED on behalf of Paraparaumu Bridge Club: Date.

-Ian Nicholls

-averil-ian@hotmail.com

-Home: 04 905 4553

-Mobile: 027 4325 716
+State position – President, Secretary etc. and contact details

 SCHEDULE 1.
 Conditions of Hire

-The club rooms maybe hired, when it agreed by the committee and where there is no clash or hindrance with club activities.
+By order of the KCDC the club premises must be vacated by 2300 hrs and noise levels must be limited.
+A $500 bond must be lodged with the club by any hirer who is not a financial member of the club.

 Who may hire: